Qwerty: A Basis-Oriented Quantum Programming Language: Introduction

 \section{Introduction}

-Quantum computers have evolved from the theoretical realm into an active and highly competitive commercial race to large-scale implementations.
-This is due to the promise of revolutionary speedups for important problems such as unstructured search and factoring large integers~\cite{grover_fast_1996,shor_polynomial-time_1999,nielsen_quantum_2010}.
-Achieving such speedup requires designing an algorithm that harnesses the structure of a problem using quantum mechanics~\cite{shor_why_2003,aaronson_how_2022}.
-Yet even if a programmer understands how a quantum algorithm operates, realizing the algorithm using existing quantum programming languages requires a mastery of quantum gate engineering.
-This significant, abrupt gap between algorithms and low-level quantum gates suggests a need for a quantum programming language beyond gates.
+Quantum computers have evolved from the realm of theoretical to an active and highly competitive commercial race to large-scale implementations.
+The force behind this is the promise of revolutionary speedups for important problems (e.g., unstructured search~\cite{grover_fast_1996}, factoring large integers~\cite{shor_polynomial-time_1999}, etc.).
+Achieving such speedup is non-trivial and requires discovering algorithms that leverage both insight about the problem structure and intuition about quantum mechanics~\cite{shor_why_2003,aaronson_how_2022}.
+Even if a programmer has strong intuition about a particular quantum algorithm, realizing the algorithm often requires an expertise in linear algebra and quantum physics notation coupled with a mastery of quantum gate engineering~\cite{cobb_towards_2022,di_matteo_abstraction_2024,furntratt_towards_2024}.
+This significant, abrupt gap between algorithmic intuition and low-level quantum gate realization creates a barrier to entry for the budding quantum programmer~\cite{meyer_todays_2022,johansson_shut_2018,singh_review_2015}.

-Table~\ref{tab:prior} summarizes the computational constructs and key features of existing quantum programming languages.
-The ``computational construct'' column is meant as the main tool programmers realistically employ to express quantum operations.
-For instance, the theoretical work Quantum$\Pi$ explores a novel quantum programming language design.
-Ultimately though, after defining gates in terms of these new features, the paper's example programs are presented in terms of gates~\cite[\S9]{carette_quantum_2023}.
-A few prior languages allow quantum programming without gates: Tower~\cite{yuan_tower_2022}, \textsc{Oqimp}~\cite{li_verified_2022}, Neko~\cite{pinto_neko_2023}, and Aleph~\cite{aleph}.
-However, these languages are not suitable for efficient general-purpose quantum programming.
-Tower focuses only on data structures; \textsc{Oqimp} is designed specifically for synthesizing oracles (Quipper~\cite{green_quipper_2013} contains similar functionality); Neko requires that the algorithm is compatible with a map-filter-reduce structure; and Aleph synthesizes only amplitude amplification and thus cannot achieve exponential speedup for factoring, for instance.

-In this paper, we present \textbf{Qwerty}, a new quantum programming language.
-Thanks to Qwerty's novel \lstinline!basis! type and its ability to embed classical computation in quantum code, Qwerty allows programmers to implement algorithms with prospective quantum advantage without low-level gate engineering.
-Because Qwerty is embedded as a Python DSL, interoperability between Python and Qwerty is easy, making Qwerty a robust framework for mixed quantum--classical computation.
+\textit{\textit{Qwerty}} is a new quantum programming language whose novel constructs such as literals for qubit states and the \lstinline!basis! type allow programmers to create and trace quantum programs without needing to understand bra--ket notation or gate-based semantics.
+Qwerty is embedded in Python, allowing both intuitive circuit synthesis from classical logic and easy interoperability between classical and quantum code, making Qwerty a robust framework for mixed quantum--classical computation.

-Qwerty is introduced through examples, first via the Bernstein--Vazirani algorithm (Section~\ref{sec:bv_simple}) and then many prominent quantum algorithms (Section~\ref{sec:examples}).
-An introduction to quantum notation is provided for the non-expert (Section~\ref{sec:notation}).
-Appendix~\ref{sec:qwerty-language} presents the soundness of the semantics and type system of Qwerty.